GatorBash/wireguardinstall/README.md

-# wireguardinstall
+# WireguardInstall

-wireguard installation script to make life easier
+I've made several scripts posted here to make life a little better.
-One of the scrips will need to be run on your client computer. the other will need to be run on the server. both scripts will need to be run as root as we will be doing an update and, the wireguard directory will require you to access it as root you can watch for handshakes by useing the wg command
+I hope you find it helpful

+# Requirements

+This set of scripts is intended to be used on Debian based computers.
+If you aren't using Debian you'll need to change the package manager.
+Of course you'll also need an internet connection.

+# How to use this

+You'll need to do just a couple of things.
+- Make sure you're logged in as root.
+You can do this with 'sudo -i'
+- Ensure that you're connected to the internet.
+- **Before** you do anything you will need to 'cd into the wireguardinstall directory.
+- Then you will need to make the install script exitcutable.
+-   To do this you will
+-   'chomod +x  fullwginstall.sh